horovod/horovod/docs/conda.rst

 Listing the contents of the Conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To see the full list of packages installed into the environment run the following command.
+To see the full list of packages installed into the environment, run the following command.

 .. code-block:: bash